unrealwork/atsd-use-cases/OrovilleDam/README.md

 Let's begin by gathering current data for the Oroville dam from [cdec.water.ca.gov](https://cdec.water.ca.gov/index.html).
 This dataset can be found [here](https://cdec.water.ca.gov/cgi-progs/queryF?s=ORO&d=13-Feb-2017+02:57&span=1year).

-Data is collected hourly for the Oroville dam reservoir for the following metrics:
+Data is collected hourly for the Oroville dam for the following metrics:

 * Reservoir Elevation (feet)
 * Reservoir Storage (acre-foot)